-The University will maintain and further extend its aspiration building activities during the period covered by its Access Agreement, building upon the programme of events and initiatives detailed in its HEFCE Annual Monitoring Statement.
+The University will maintain and further extend its aspiration building activities during the period covered by its Access Agreement through its Education Partnerships division.

 The attached table, included under Milestones and Objectives, is illustrative of the range and nature of Outreach activity undertaken (existing and new), and provides information on the groups targeted and the reach of specific initiatives.